agude/agude.github.io/_drafts/2022-01-03-all_my_sons_language_development_comparison.md

 The data was collected by my wife and I using a Google form on our phones.
 When we heard a new word we would log it.
-I then normalized the words (sometimes we would write down Grandma and sometimes grandmother, for example) by hand and took the first occurrence of each word in each language as the date when they learned it.
+I then normalized the words (sometimes we would write down grandma and sometimes grandmother for the same word, for example) by hand and took the first occurrence of each word in each language as the date when they learned it.

 I discuss data collection in more depth in [Theo's][theo_post_data], [Cory's][cory_post_data], and [Ash's][ash_post_data] data sections.
 You can